Updated 2/24/2020: This post shows How to Customize a Decorative Tassel.

 I love to “guild the lily” as much as the next DIYer, and tassels are an easy way to do just that.
 There are lots of guides on the web for making your own tassels.
 However, you can tweak a simple store bought tassel to get a fun and custom look you will love just as much as a high-end tassel with a high-end price tag, and with less effort and time than making your own.
-This is step by step guide to customize a craft store tassel curtain tie back.
+Here’s a guide for How to Customize a Decorative Tassel.

 If you’re an avid DIYer, check out these easy to follow DIY posts: Customize Store Bought Drapes or Update a Inexpensive Shelf Unit for a High-End Marble and Brass Look